litestar-org/litestar/docs/usage/plugins/index.rst

 .. code-block:: python

    from typing import Any
-   from starlite.plugins import InitPluginProtocol from starlite import Starlite, get
+   from litestar.plugins import InitPluginProtocol from litestar import Litestar, get

    @get("/some-path")